jlapeyre/SampleShots.jl/python/sampling_and_counts.md

   conversion and display routines.

 ### Benchmark results

+The multinomial method is always better for large enough $n$.
+I did benchmarks to determine the value of $n$ above which multinomial is better.

+A main takeaway is that this crossover always occurs for $n/k$ well below $1$.
+This means that the expected number of counts for each $p_i$ is less than $1$.
+It's probably not useful to sample in this regime.
+(There are caveats below, eg, this does not consider $\mathbf{p}$ with structure.)

 I did the following benchmark
 1. Fix $k$ (the length of the probability distribution $\mathbf{p}$).